mqtlam/caffe-tools/README.md

 Deep learning tools using caffe

 - utilities for extracting deep features from images [(more info)](caffetools/extract/README.md)
+- utilities for storing and retrieving deep features into and from LMDB databases [(more info)](caffetools/lmdb/README.md)
 - utilities for caffe mean files [(more info)](caffetools/mean/README.md)

 ## usage